 Pool heaters go through a lot of wear and tear over their lives.
 Here are some signs that it’s time to replace it:

-• If you’ve neglected to care for your heater and it’s become home for a family of rodents that have chewed up all the equipment’s wiring and contributed to debris such as twigs, droppings, and general debris has clogged any essential valves or pipes.
+- If you’ve neglected to care for your heater, it may have become home to a family of rodents that have chewed up all the equipment’s wiring and contributed debris such as twigs, droppings, and general debris that has clogged any essential valves or pipes.

-• If you notice any leakage of fluids from the heater – this is a common sign that the equipment is done.
-This needs to be examined by a mechanic as soon as possible.
+- If you notice fluid leakage from the heater, this is a common sign that the equipment is done.
+A mechanic should examine it as soon as possible.

 As always, it’s a good idea to have a professional come over for a diagnosis and let you know if it’s irreparable before you replace the entire system.